 Updated: December 13, 2019

 Issue: A proposal discussed by state government for many years would require all school districts outside of the city of Chicago to pay a greater share of the annual cost of pensions for TRS members – a so-called “cost shift.”
 Right now state government pays the majority of the “employer’s” share of the annual cost of teacher pensions.

 In July 2017, the General Assembly enacted a limited cost shift for school districts employing TRS members.
-Under the law, beginning in the 2017-18 school year, local school districts will pay more of the cost of a member’s pension if that member’s salary is equal to or greater than the governor’s statutory salary of $177,412.
-The district will be responsible for paying the actuarial cost of the benefits earned on the portion of the member’s salary that exceeds $177,412.
+Under the law, local school districts pay more of the cost of a member’s pension if that member’s salary is equal to or greater than the governor’s statutory salary, which in 2017 was $177,412.
+The district is responsible for paying the actuarial cost of the benefits earned on the portion of the member’s salary that exceeds the governor’s statutory salary.

 Discussion: Active teachers, school districts and state government split the cost of what is owed each year to retired TRS members, as well as the cost of benefits for future retirees.
 These contributions are supplemented by TRS investment income.
 Any cost shift would not affect teacher contributions but would require school districts to pay a greater share of the pension cost due each year – what is called the “employer’s normal cost.”